prestodb/presto/pull_request_template.md

+Please make sure your submission complies with our [Development](https://github.com/prestodb/presto/wiki/Presto-Development-Guidelines#development} and [Formatting](https://github.com/prestodb/presto/wiki/Presto-Development-Guidelines#formatting) guidelines.

-Please fill in the release notes towards the bottom of the PR description.
+Fill in the release notes towards the bottom of the PR description.
 See [Release Notes Guidelines](https://github.com/prestodb/presto/wiki/Release-Notes-Guidelines) for details.

 ```